 It also allows for the early provision of social infrastructure.
-One of the Duchy’s first projects at Nansledan was to build an allotment garden for local people, and a community orchard is underway.
-Essential road, services and drainage infrastructure has already been built, and among the first public buildings will be a new Methodist church and community centre, and a new primary school.
+One of the Duchy’s first projects at Nansledan was to build an allotment garden for local people, and a community orchard which has quickly become a thriving local enterprise.
+Among the first public buildings will be a new primary school and a Methodist church and community centre.

 Architecture is another vital ingredient.
 The Prince of Wales has long advocated that buildings should look as if they belong in the landscape in which they are set, reflecting local styles and using local materials which not only reduce carbon emissions but spread the economic benefits of the development through the community.

 Nansledan embraces these principles by reflecting traditional local styles through calm, simple and coherent architecture that is brought to life with colour, texture and a palette of local materials including Cornish granite and slate, mined from within an hour of the development.
 Attention to detail including cornices, railings, balconies and door casings, knits together the whole.

 That strong sense of place is reinforced by Nansledan’s naming strategy, inspired by The Prince of Wales, which draws upon Arthurian legend and local place names, all of which have been translated into Cornish.